 Consider your risks and circumstances and ensure your trigger/s are clearly identified within your home emergency plan.

 “I monitor the Fire Danger Rating and may leave on severe days or higher.”

 The Fire Danger Rating is your trigger to act if you reside within a bushfire prone area.
 The higher the rating, the more dangerous the situation is if a fire starts.
 Monitor the fire danger rating regularly and keep informed on weather conditions.

-On a severe, extreme or code red day, leaving high risk bushfire areas the night before or early in the morning is the safest option.
+On an extreme or catastrophic day, leaving high risk bushfire areas the night before or before sunrise in the morning is the safest option.
 Monitor the weekly forecast for Manningham via the Bureau of Meteorology to be aware of weather conditions.

 “I’ll leave when I receive an emergency warning or alert to evacuate via text or landline from an emergency service.”

 Such warnings are issued to areas most at risk in a targeted fashion.
 It is unlikely a warning would be issued to an area as large as a municipality.